The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

-You will be picked up by your instructor at least an hour before the test time and brought to the test center approximately 10 minutes before the test time.
+You will be picked up by your instructor at least an hour before the test time and brought to the test centre approximately 10 minutes before the test time.

 Make sure you have the correct documents with you.
 The green provisional driving license (new phototype) or old type Driving Licence is accompanied by a current passport, Theory Test Certificate, and Driving Test Appointment letter.